-Remove the impeller lockscrew and washer at the center of the impeller.
-Utilizing a properly sized gear puller, evenly pry between the back shroud of the impeller and the brackplate.
+Remove the impeller screw and washer at the center of the impeller.
+Utilizing a pry bar or properly sized gear puller, evenly pry apart or separate the back shroud of the impeller and the brackplate.
 Take care not to lose or damage any impeller shims that may be inside the impeller bore, and do not lose the impeller key.
-As the impeller is being removed from the shaft, ensure that the seal spring, if present, is not lost or damaged.
-Inspect the impeller and replace or repair it if necessary.
+As the impeller is being removed from the shaft ensure that the seal spring, if present, is not lost or damaged.
+Inspect the impeller and replace or repair if necessary.